-The Named Executive Officers participate in a non-qualified deferred compensation plan, which is available to all employees which meet certain criteria under the Internal Revenue Code.
+The Executive Officers participate in a non-qualified deferred compensation plan, which is available to all employees which meet certain criteria under the Internal Revenue Code.
 Certain executive officers are entitled under their respective employment agreements to annual contributions to this plan by Vishay, less certain applicable taxes.
-The Named Executive Officers are also eligible to elect to defer additional amounts of compensation, subject to certain limitations.
+The Executive Officers are also eligible to elect to defer additional amounts of compensation, subject to certain limitations.

 Amounts contributed to these plans prior to January 1, 2005 were deemed deferred until retirement or termination of employment.
 Effective January 1, 2005, all employees that participate in the plan were given the option to choose shorter deferral periods for all or a portion of their deferred compensation.
-All of the Named Executive Officers have elected to defer all amounts of compensation until retirement or termination of employment, at which time, the amounts would be paid in a lump sum.
+All of the Executive Officers have elected to defer all amounts of compensation until retirement or termination of employment, at which time, the amounts would be paid in a lump sum.
 To the extent required to avoid tax penalties, the deferred amounts are not paid until six months after the termination of employment.

 While deferred, amounts are credited with "earnings" based on the performance of notional investment options available under the plan.
-No portion of the earnings credited during 2014 was "above market" or "preferential."

-2014 Non-qualified Deferred Compensation Table
+2017 Non-qualified Deferred Compensation Table

-The following table sets forth information relating to the activity in the non-qualified deferred compensation plan accounts of the Named Executive Officers during 2014 and the aggregate balance of the accounts as of December 31, 2014:
+The following table sets forth information relating to the activity in the non-qualified deferred compensation plan accounts of the Executive Officers during 2017 and the aggregate balance of the accounts as of December 31, 2017:

-Name (a) Registrant Contributions in Last Fiscal Year (1) (\$) (c) Aggregate Earnings in Last Fiscal Year (\$) (d) Aggregate Withdrawals/ Distributions (\$) (e) Aggregate Balance at Last Fiscal Year End (\$) (f)
+Name (a) Executive Contributions in Last Fiscal Year (\$) (b) Registrant Contributions in Last Fiscal Year (1) (\$) (c) Aggregate Earnings in Last Fiscal Year (\$) (d) Aggregate Withdrawals/ Distributions (\$) (e) Aggregate Balance at Last Fiscal Year End (\$) (f)

-Marc Zandman 100,000 103,515 1,614,216
+Marc Zandman - 100,000 307,215 - 2,348,773

-Dr. Gerald Paul 100,000 295 1,161,222
+Dr. Gerald Paul - 100,000 5,979 - 1,467,869

-David Valletta 29,961 10,400 66,478 568,917

-(1) These amounts are included in column (i) of the "Summary Compensation Table" as a component of "All Other
+(1) These amounts are included in column (i) of the "Summary Compensation Table" as a component of "All Other Compensation."
+No portion of the earnings credited during 2017 was "above market" or "preferential."
+Accordingly, no amounts related to earnings on deferred compensation have been included in the "Summary Compensation Table."